turnertg/ruby-rpm/README.md

 ### Automatically

-The Docker images will build at Docker Hub automatically.
+The Docker images will be built at Docker Hub automatically.

 1. Commit changes about `Dockerfile-{6,7}` to feature branch
 1. Push the feature branch to GitHub repository